segunsaromi/COOPERATIVE-THRIFT-SOCIETY-APPLICATION---SAVINGS-LOANS-DIVIDEND/README.md

 This application has lots more features and there are lots more feature i want to add to it but at the moment i am busy with other development and would visit it soon.

-Please note:  I have been playing around this code for a while and hope to put perfection on it like creating a connect file rather than referencing it on every page and using more functions to minmize coding.
+Please note:  I have been playing around this code for a while and hope to put perfection on it like connect file usage, commenting and using more functions to minmize coding.